 Dave is a Microsoft MVP in ASP.NET/IIS and has a Master’s Degree in Computer Science from the University of Saskatchewan.
 He is active the software community, presenting at local events and conferences and contributing to open source projects.
 He enjoys blogging frequently at www.davepaquette.com and contributes regularly to the MSDN Canadian Developer Connection blog.

 James Chambers is a senior software developer who pulls no punches when talking about the tech he works with on a daily basis.
 His presentations are founded in his daily experiences from the trenches, but he keeps things moving fast and relatable.
-Employed at Clear Measure on a team of awesome-makers, he is a Microsoft MVP in ASP.NET/ISS and has a passion for mentoring other developers, aged 10 to 99, and recently published Bootstrapping MVC (LeanPub, 2014).
+Employed at Inventive on a team of awesome-makers, he has a passion for mentoring other developers, aged 10 to 99, and recently published Bootstrapping MVC (LeanPub, 2014).
 James is lucky husband, proud father and active in the community raising funds to alleviate poverty, provide clean drinking water to children and to help find a cure for Juvenile Diabetes.
+But wait, there is more!
+James is also a baker at Chez Angela where he claims to have used $40 000 in butter last year.

 Simon Timms hates writing biographies.
-He would much rather be working on his current book, Evolving ASP.net Applications or encouraging people to read his previous two books.
-He would also like to be setting up more talks for the Calgary .net User Group where he acts as president and speaks several times a year.
-There is rumor that instead of writing bios in years gone by he has done development for various companies around Calgary and spent several years running a large build system.
-While writing this bio he was distracted by an e-mail from the ASP.net/IIS MVP mailing list where he is a first time member.
+He would much rather be setting up more talks for the Calgary .NET User Group where he acts as president and speaks several times a year.
+There is rumor that instead of writing bios in years gone by he has done development for various companies around Calgary and spent several years running a large build system which gives him a passion for DevOps.
+While writing this bio he was distracted by an e-mail from the ASP.net/IIS MVP mailing list where he is entering his 5th year.
 He almost didn’t get back to finishing this bio but he had to wait for a DNS update to blog.simontimms.com where he blogs semi-regularly.